louis-young/word-counter-tool/README.md

 # Word Counter

-React application to count characters and words for SEO.
+A React application to count characters and words for SEO.

 ![Word Counter](documentation/word-counter.jpg)